ckRobinson/multi-column-markdown/README.md

 <br><br>

 # Version History

+### **0.6.0**
+Major refactor of rendering process to make extension more simple.
+Updated the refresh loop to keep things from being redrawn too frequently.
+Added single column feature.

 ### **0.5.0**
 This release fixes the export to PDF functionality that was missing as well as fixing some other input and render bugs that had slipped by testing.